AmirPasalic/postgres-performance-test/Docs/PerformanceTest.md

 # Performance tests
-Performance test which is executed with the ppt CLI command `ppt_performance_test` is a custom designed test particulary designed for this project and the examples used in it.
+Performance test which is executed with the ppt CLI command `ppt_performance_test` is a custom designed test particularly designed for this project and the examples used in it.
 In the project test database "CarReservationsDb" we have following tables:
 - cars
 - customers